-Picked the book up from the library last night.
-Read it at the cafe, read it in bed before sleeping, read it in bed after waking up, read it in the loo, read it in the morning instead of running, and then finished it before lunch.
-The only breaks were for visitors and sleep.
-It’s an unputdownable book, specially for anyone who likes Amitava Ghosh’s mixing of cultures and timelines, fiction and facts.
+It’s an unputdownable book for those who like Amitava Ghosh’s mixing of cultures and timelines, fiction and facts.
 The ending was a bit sudden, but it may just be in preparation for the next episode.

 Gunpowder & Mughals